-The Garrison Building has four display rooms; the Indian Room, the Agency Room, the War Room (my own name for the room), and the U.S. Cavalry Officers Room.
+The Garrison Building has four display rooms; the Indian Room, the Agency Room, Military History Room, and the U.S. Cavalry Officers Room.

 The Indian Room features Ute Indian displays and items found at the Milk Creek Battlefield.
 The room was blessed by the Utes in 2002.
 Unfortunately, I took no photos in this room.